bbatjargal/histogram-chart/README.md

 <Histogram data={{"apples": 10, "oranges": 5, "pears": 15}} />
 ```

 The above code will produce a bar chart, for apples, oranges and pears, where the height of the bar for the respective fruits is 10 for apples, 5 for oranges and 15 for pears.
-If we user hovers over or clicks the apples bar, the tooltip will show ‘Apples: 10’.
+If an user hovers over the apples bar, the tooltip will show ‘Apples: 10’.

 ### Optional properties
 - <strong>ylabel:</strong> <em>Y-Axis label</em>